1069 Director of Research Administration

 Experience: A minimum of five years of experience working in a university research or related environment is required.
 Work experience, including up to two years of administrative or supervisory experience is preferred.

 Skills: Demonstrated knowledge of federal regulations related to compliance for grants and contracts is required.
 The ability to lead a research administration office, establish strategic priorities, and advocate effectively for internal and external support of research, scholarship and creative activity to advance the mission of the University is required.
 Competency in the use of Microsoft Office software, especially Word, Excel, and PowerPoint, are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Competency in computer programs related to electronic research administration, classroom-based and distance training, and report generation is preferred.

 Other: This position is designated “sensitive” as defined by university policy.
 This position may include job duties, responsibilities, or activities that are subject to export control regulations.